heronwood/heronwood.github.io/governance.md

 ## Governing Documents

+The following legal documents describe how our association is governed.

 ### Articles of Incorporation

-Our [Articles of Incorporation]({% link governance/articles-of-incorporation.md %}) define the basic purpose and structure of our organization.
+Our [Articles of Incorporation]({% link governance/articles-of-incorporation.md %}) define the basic purpose and structure of our association.

 ### By-Laws

-Our [By-Laws]({% link governance/by-laws.md %}) dictate how our organization operates (meeting frequency, voting procedures, etc.).
+Our [By-Laws]({% link governance/by-laws.md %}) dictate how our association operates (meeting frequency, voting procedures, etc.).

 ### Covenants, Conditions, and Restrictions

 Our [Covenants, Conditions, and Restrictions]({% link governance/covenants-conditions-and-restrictions.md %}) spell out the rights and obligations that the association has to its members and vice versa.

 ## Governing Bodies

+The following elected bodies are responsible for governing our association.

 ### Board of Directors